Palestinians scramble for safety as Israel pounds sealed-off Gaza Strip to punish Hamas

 The devastation also sharpened questions about Hamas' strategy and objectives.
 Hamas officials have said they planned for all possibilities, including a punishing Israeli escalation.
 Desperation has grown among Palestinians, many of whom see nothing to lose under unending Israeli control and increasing settlements in the West Bank, the blockade in Gaza and what they see as the world's apathy.

 Hamas may have been counting on the fight to spread to the West Bank and possibly for Lebanon’s Hezbollah to open a front in the north.
-But while four days of clashes between rock-throwing Palestinians and Israeli forces in the West Bank have left 15 Palestinians dead, Israel has clamped down heavily on the territory, preventing movement between communities.
+Days of clashes between rock-throwing Palestinians and Israeli forces in the West Bank have left 15 Palestinians dead, but Israel has clamped down heavily on the territory, preventing movement between communities.

 In hopes of blunting the bombardment in Gaza, Hamas has threatened to kill one Israeli civilian captive any time Israel targets civilians in their homes in Gaza “without prior warning.”
 Israel’s foreign minister, Eli Cohen, warned in response that “this war crime” would not be forgiven.